Stony Brook University

 Stony Brook University is a driving force in the region’s economy, generating nearly 60,000 jobs and an annual economic impact of $4.65 billion.
 Our state, country and world demand ambitious ideas, imaginative solutions and exceptional leadership to forge a better future for all.
 The students, alumni, researchers and faculty of Stony Brook University are prepared to meet this challenge.

 Technology is the key to addressing global challenges.
-TUT generates research-based knowledge and competence for the benefit of society.
+TAU generates research-based knowledge and competence for the benefit of society.

 The University of Louisiana at Lafayette has more than 18,000 students and is a world-renowned research institution.
 The University leads in computer science, engineering and nursing and takes great pride in the quality of our programs, the innovativeness of our students and faculty, and our ever-present passion for making a difference in the world.